Why Mango is India's National Fruit

 Mangoes have been cultivated in India for centuries.

-The earliest known mention of mangoes in India is in the Rig Veda, one of the oldest sacred texts of Hinduism.
+The earliest known mention of them in India is in the Rig Veda, one of the oldest sacred texts of Hinduism.

-Mangoes are described as sacred fruit offered to the gods in the Rig Veda.
+They are described as sacred fruits offered to the gods in the Rig Veda.

-Mangoes were also mentioned in the writings of the Greek traveler Megasthenes, who visited India in the 4th century BCE.
+They were also mentioned in the writings of the Greek traveller Megasthenes, who visited India in the 4th century BCE.

-Megasthenes described mangoes as a large, juicy fruit that was a favorite of the Indian people.
+Megasthenes described them as a large, juicy fruit that was a favourite of the Indian people.

 The Importance of India Mangoes Culture

-For example, mango leaves are used to decorate temples and homes during the festival of Holi.
+For example, the leaves of this plant are used to decorate temples and homes during the festival of Holi.

 Mango as a Symbol of Prosperity

-For example, planting a mango tree in your backyard is good luck.
+For example, planting a palm tree in your backyard is good luck.

-The India mango tree is also a symbol of fertility.
-In Hindu mythology, the mango tree is said to have sprung from the sweat of the creator god, Prajapati.
+The Indian mango tree is also a symbol of fertility.
+In Hindu mythology, the tree is said to have sprung from the sweat of the creator god, Prajapati.

-It makes the mango tree a symbol of new beginnings and growth.
+It makes the tree a symbol of new beginnings and growth.

-While mangoes are grown in many countries, only a select few produce mango pulp, puree, and juice for global trade.
+While they are grown in many countries, only a select few produce mango pulp, puree, and juice for global trade.

-In India, fresh market fruits dominate the market, and mango is no exception.
+In India, fresh market fruits dominate the market, and it is no exception.

-Unlike apples, mangoes cannot be stored for long periods, so their availability is seasonal.
+Unlike apples, mango national fruit cannot be stored for long periods, so their availability is seasonal.

-Although it can be grown throughout the year, the eagerly awaited arrival of the new season's mangoes varies depending on the region.
+Although it can be grown throughout the year, the awaited arrival of this fruit's new season varies depending on the region.

 Buy National Fruit of India Online